fybrik/fybrik/docs/BackwardCompatibility.md

 If the conversion does change schema and requires custom logic, Kubernetes suggests using webhooks to implement this custom conversation, and setting the conversation strategy as **Webhook**.
 However, due to some Fybrik customers' limitations, we cannot use Webhooks in Fybrik deployments.
 Therefore, below we investigate possible CRD changes without changing its schema.
-Adn in the future will check possible in-house solutions.
+And in the future will check possible in-house solutions.

 #### CRD changes with None conversation strategy